Skip navigation

 3. Honorary President

-The Committee may elect annually an Honorary President of the Association whose connection with the Association shall be considered by the Committee to be beneficial to the objects of the Association.
+The Committee may elect annually an Honorary President of the Association.

 4. Honorary Vice-President

-The Committee may elect annually an Honorary Vice-President of the Association whose connection with the Association shall be considered by the Committee to be beneficial to the objects of the Association.
+The Committee may elect annually an Honorary Vice-President of the Association.

 The Committee may appoint Patrons of the Association.
 These shall be persons or organisations whose connection with the Association shall be considered by the Committee to be beneficial to the objects of the Association.